-Article 2 Temporary deviation from the scheduling due to COVID-19
+Article 3 Temporary deviation from the scheduling due to COVID-19

-By way of derogation from the provisions of Article 36, compulsory, regular courses, and limited elective courses will only be scheduled on working days in the established terms between 08:20 - 20:00.
+By way of derogation from the provisions of Article 35, compulsory, regular courses, and limited elective courses will only be scheduled on working days in the established terms between 08:20 - 20:00.

-Article 3 Temporary deviation from the oral examinations due to COVID-19
+Article 4 Temporary deviation from the oral examinations due to COVID-19

 - a.
-By way of derogation from Article 34 sub b, an online oral examination can be administered by one examiner. - b.
+By way of derogation from Article 33 sub b, an online oral examination can be administered by one examiner. - b.
 The examiner will make an audio recording of the online oral exam.
 This recording is kept for a period of two years from the date the results are announced.

-Article 4 Temporary deviation from the scheduling of review and discussion due to COVID-19
+Article 5 Temporary deviation from the scheduling of review and discussion due to COVID-19

-By way of derogation from Article 39 b and c, the examiner may organise the review and discussion online.
+By way of derogation from Article 38 b and c, the examiner may organise the review and discussion online.
 Students are not allowed to make recordings or reproduce documents during or after the review or discussion.

-Article 5 Temporary deviation from the study advice in the first year of the Bachelor's programme due to COVID-19
+Article 6 Temporary deviation from the study advice in the first year of the Bachelor's programme due to COVID-19 a.
+These Regulations enter into force on 1 September 2021.

-By way of derogation from Article 51 sub b, the first-year student who has received a postponed binding study advice (previously a conditional positive advice) at the end of the first academic year 2021-2022 will receive a positive study advice if they have obtained at least 36 credits from the first-year programme (B1 courses) at the end of the academic year 2022-2023.
+By way of derogation from Article 50 sub b, the first-year student who has received a postponed binding study advice (previously a conditional positive advice) at the end of the first academic year 2020-2021 will receive a positive study advice if they have obtained at least 36 credits from the first-year programme (B1 courses) at the end of the academic year 2021-2022.